PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 1. Run *QGroundControl*
 2. Flash the firmware for your current release or master (PX4 `main` branch build).
 3. In the [Frame setup](../config/airframe.md) section select the appropriate VTOL airframe.

    If your airframe is not listed select the [Generic Standard VTOL](../airframes/airframe_reference.md#vtol_standard_vtol_generic_standard_vtol) frame.

 ### Flight / Transition Mode Switch

-You should assign a switch on your RC controller for switching between the multicopter- and fixed wing modes.
+You should assign a switch on your RC controller for switching between the multicopter- and fixed-wing modes.

 :::note
 While PX4 allows flight without an RC controller, you must have one when tuning/configuring up a new airframe.